 There are moments in life when you’re left wondering “what the hell did I just see?”
 Things that baffle you beyond reason.
 Hatoful Boyfriend is one of those things.
 It’s no secret that some cultural peculiarities of the Asian world will always puzzle us Westerners (and vice-versa), particularly in the entertainment sector.
 But this…

 Obviously, since there are no humans around at the school, her only romantic prospects lie with birds.
 And before you start backing off in dubitative disgust, I assure you that nothing sexual ever happens.
 There isn’t even any PDA to speak of.
 Thankfully, might I add.
 That’s not to say that nothing dodgy ever happens, because one of the potential romantic subplots is steeped in textual gore (and some innuendo).
 And two others are so WEIRD that no description could ever do them justice.
 That aside, this premise is also what explains the title of the game; “hatoful” is a play on the word “heartful”: “hato” means “pigeon” in Japanese.
 Not that “heartful boyfriend” makes very much sense in English, but we’ll just let that slide.
-The actual translation of the game is fun and well-executed, barring some rare, bizarre cultural references and the odd typo/spelling mistake.
+The actual translation of the game is fun and well-executed, barring some rare, bizarre cultural references (not even Japanese ones) and the odd typo/spelling mistake.

 The first part of the game is devoted to establishing the setting and introducing the potential romantic interests (except the secret character, whom you’ll have to go digging for).
-For starters, you can pick your character’s name at the beginning of the game.
+For starters, you can pick your character’s name at the beginning of the game (the default is Hiroko).
 You can also opt to have a ‘humanised portrait’ of each of the eight romance options displayed.
 Whenever a potential prince charming is first introduced, a title screen with his name and portrait appears.
 If you pick the humanised option, there will also be a picture of what he would look like if he were human (well, except one of them…he just looks like a bird in both).
 This greatly helps to make them more relatable.
 Otherwise, you’re stuck with a pigeon, three fantails, a quail, a partridge, a mourning dove and a bleeding-heart.
 Sexy (not).
 They are, respectively, the protagonist’s best friend, two aristocratic fellow-student brothers and a wacky sports enthusiast, the narcoleptic math teacher, the creepy school doctor, a quiet bookworm and a…well, I guess anime-freak will have to do as a description.
 Yeah, that’s the secret character.

 Anyway, the concept is simple: once you decide which birdie makes your character’s heart flutter (ho ho ho), you then proceed to win their affection by choosing specific actions or lines of dialogue in conversation or at certain events (there’s a sports event, a school festival, fireworks, etc.).
 You can save at any time, which is helpful if you’re at all unsure of what to do.
 Every once in a while, you’ll also have an electives day, where the heroine can choose between attending math, music or gym class, which will raise one of her stats: wisdom, charisma or vitality, respectively.
 This will affect her chances with some of the options.
 Some of them even have slightly different outcomes, depending on which stat you choose to boost.
 Finally, you can also buy some beans for the bird of your choice for the in-game equivalent of Valentine’s Day.
 Each has their preference, so this affects the protagonist’s chances as well.

-Still, for a game which I had zero expectations for prior to playing, Hatoful Boyfriend turned out to be a pleasant, thoroughly entertaining surprise.
-This isn’t an all-time-great, by any means, and I certainly wouldn’t recommend it to everyone (definitely not to male players), but it you’re curious and would like to experience something completely different, original and utterly cuckoo (see what I did there?), go right ahead.
+Still, for a game which I had zero expectations for prior to playing, Hatoful Boyfriend turned out to be a thoroughly entertaining surprise.
+This isn’t an all-time-great, by any means, and I certainly wouldn’t recommend it to everyone (definitely not to male players), but it you’re curious and want to experience something completely different, original and utterly cuckoo (see what I did there?), go right ahead.